The science of measuring emotion

 Workplace satisfaction takes the measure of morale, and employees’ enthusiasm.
 It recognises that the happier people are, the better their attitude, motivation, and performance will be.

-We measure psychological safety as a combination of environment, behaviours, and outcomes.
+We measure psychological safety as a combination of atmosphere, behaviours, and outcomes.
 At the group level, we ask six questions and then give recommendations according to the team scores.
 It’s our method of getting to the underlying ways in which teams interact, and the ability of the collective to take interpersonal risk without losing the team’s acceptance and respect.

 How do we measure emotions?